abailly/abailly.github.io/posts/team-log.md

 # Why do it?

 I usually work in teams on software products that are created, evolved and maintained over the course of months, years or even a lifetime.
-I often feel the need to informations from the past, for a variety of reasons:
+I often feel the need to informations from the past, for various reasons:

 - to understand the context in which some decision was made,
 - to check if an issue I am working on is really the same issue I worked on a while ago,